benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-10-01-rewriting-irewritable.md

 }
 ```

-This doesn't work either --- the `Span` constructor throws an exception when `T` is a reference type.
+Sadly the `Span` constructor throws an exception when `T` is a reference type.
 At this point I went for a poke around in the .NET source code.
-I wanted to know how `array.AsSpan()` works when the array contains references.
+I wanted to know how `array.AsSpan()` works.
 I found [an internal constructor](https://github.com/dotnet/corefx/blob/7e9a177824cbefaee8985a9b517ebb0ea2e17a81/src/Common/src/CoreLib/System/Span.Fast.cs#L123) which takes a `ref T`.
 We can illictly call that constructor using reflection, although of course we want to avoid the performance costs of reflection.
 So the actual plan is to use runtime code generation to call the internal `Span` constructor.
 Ordinarily I'd use `Expression` to do this runtime code generation, but `Expression` doesn't support `ref` parameters, so we have to write the IL by hand.

 ```csharp
 private static class SpanFactory<T>